Shakeskeyboarde/wurk/core/wurk/README-MOTIVATION.md

 Build caching and incremental builds are common features of these tools.
 But, in my experience the time savings isn't worth the complexity and fragility.

 More efficient dependency management is also a feature in some of these tools, similar to PNPMs efficiency enhancements.
-But, I already mentioned why I don't need that.
-I also don't trust most of them to do it correctly, or in a way that doesn't create tool lock-in.
+But, PNPM is already the better option there.

 ## Lerna-Lite Appears

 What's this?
 Someone else didn't really want to jump on the Lerna+Nx/Nrwl train?
 I'm not alone!?
 Honestly, it feels like every developer is an island sometimes.
 Can't we agree on _anything?_

 [Lerna-Lite](https://github.com/lerna-lite/lerna-lite) is for the people who were perfectly happy with Lerna before it was acquired.
-Not only is it exactly the Lerna we loved, but it's modular (sorta), in that you install only the commands you need.
+Not only is it exactly the Lerna we loved, but it's modular (kind of), in that you install only the commands you need.

 The problems with Lerna-Lite are honestly small and I could use it.
 However, I wouldn't use the `version` or `publish` commands.

 I wouldn't use the `version` command, because it uses the very common practice of tracking releases with Git tags.
-I don't like, and have never liked this strategy.
+I have never liked this strategy.

 I also don't think the `publish` command is safe enough.
 In all that time I was writing my own monorepo management scripts around vanilla NPM and Yarn v1, one of the things I kept writing was pre-publish validation.
 For instance, I don't want to publish if my `package.json` file references build artifacts that don't actually exist.

-Lerna-Lite is modular, so what if I could "fix" those commands, or replace them?
+The other monorepo management tools have tried solving this by also becoming CI services (not just tools).
+But, I think they've gone too far.

+Lerna-Lite being modular and allowing me to keep those commands from even being available to a project, is a really nice improvement over original Lerna.
 But, even though it's modular, it's not actually extensible.
 The author broke the original code up into separate command packages, but there isn't a plugin architecture designed to allow for new/alternative commands that were not originally part of Lerna.
+So, I if I want to add my own version and publish solutions, they have to be separate tools.
+Again, workable, but it would be better if I could have replaced the Lerna commands.

+Lerna-Lite was originally forked from Lerna (I believe).
+While that makes sense from a speed of development perspective, it does show some signs of left-overs from Lerna.
+And Lerna was grown in the days when not all package managers had the concept of workspaces.
+So, I think a fresh start is in order.

 ## Therefore, Wurk

-Basically, I want Lerna-lite, but extensible.
-That way, when I (or others) are not happy with the way a command works, an alternative is possible that does not require throwing the baby out with the bathwater.
+Basically, I want Lerna-lite, but built from the ground up to be extensible.
+That way, when I (or others) are not happy with the way a command works, a low overhead (maybe even custom) alternative is possible.

-Having a single management tool also is useful beyond providing a lot of functionality in one place (which is arguably not good at all).
-I could use Lerna-Lite's `run` command to simply run purpose-built tools in each workspace.
-However, a single _extensible_ CLI makes installed commands discoverable and declarative.
-Discoverable because I know that every command I need to run is a `wurk` command, and I can get help for it with `wurk [command] --help`.
-It's also declarative.
-And declarative because I can run `wurk version` in two different projects, and the implementations might be different, but correct for each project.
+Having a single _extensible_ management tool is also useful beyond providing a lot of functionality in one place.
+It makes commands discoverable and declarative.
+Discoverable because I know that every/most commands I need to run are a `wurk` commands, and I can get help for them with `wurk [command] --help`.
+Declarative because I can run something like `wurk publish` in two different projects, and the implementations might be different but correct for each project.